 Serious side effects are rare and happen in less than 1 in 1,000 people.

-- joint pain along with a red skin rash, especially in parts of your body exposed to the sun, such as your arms, cheeks and nose – these can be signs of a rare condition called subacute cutaneous lupus erythematosus.
+- you get joint pain along with a red skin rash, especially on parts of your body exposed to the sun, such as your arms, cheeks and nose – these can be signs of a rare condition called subacute cutaneous lupus erythematosus.
 This can happen even if you have been taking omeprazole for a long time

 Serious allergic reaction